-Table 1 - Key Actions for the Management of Serpentine Sports Reserve (Long Term actions and Business as Usual)
+Table 1 - Key Actions for the Management of Serpentine Sports Reserve

+(Long Term actions and Business as Usual)

 No. Action Priority & Status Implementation Responsibility Requirements 1 An appropriate application is to be submitted and assessed prior to improvement, development or requests for works.
 Key Business as Usual Ongoing Natural Reserves Coordinator Staff time 3 Periodically monitor and review leases and licence use of the reserve.
 Key Business as Usual Ongoing Infrastructure Services Staff time 6 Audit water use, prepare a water conservation and reuse plan, and apply best management practices for water use on turf surfaces.
 Key Long Term Implemented in Part Environmental Services, Parks and Gardens Staff time 7 Design and implement a water quality monitoring program, including nutrient export targets, and develop and monitor nutrient stripping features.
-Key Long Term Implemented in Part Natural Reserves Coordinator, User Groups Staff time Funding for monitoring and nutrient stripping 12 Map and treat dieback every three years, according to best management practice.
-Key Business as Usual Ongoing Natural Reserves Coordinator Staff time Funding for dieback mapping and treatment 15 Map and monitor weed distribution, and prepare and implement a weed control program.
-Key Business as Usual Ongoing Natural Reserves Coordinator Staff time Funding for weed mapping and control 22 Identify and protect threatened and priority flora and vegetation communities.
-Key Business as Usual Ongoing Environmental Services Staff time Funding for signage 30 An appropriate application is to be submitted and assessed prior to any event camping.
-Key Business as Usual Ongoing Environmental Health, Development Services Staff time 31 Maintain the turf areas at an acceptable standard.
+Key Long Term Implemented in Part Natural Reserves Coordinator, User Groups Staff time Funding for monitoring and nutrient stripping 8 Develop and implement measures to reduce nutrient inputs to below the target levels.
+Key Short Term Not Yet Implemented Natural Reserves Coordinator, Parks and Gardens Staff time 14 Map and treat dieback every three years, according to best management practice.
+Key Business as Usual Ongoing Natural Reserves Coordinator Staff time Funding for dieback mapping and treatment 17 Map and monitor weed distribution, and prepare and implement a weed control program.
+Key Business as Usual Ongoing Natural Reserves Coordinator Staff time Funding for weed mapping

+No. Action Priority & Status Implementation Responsibility Requirements and control 26 Identify and protect threatened and priority flora and vegetation communities.
+Key Business as Usual Ongoing Environmental Services Staff time Funding for signage 35 An appropriate application is to be submitted and assessed prior to any event camping.
+Key Business as Usual Ongoing Environmental Health, Development Services Staff time 36 Maintain the turf areas at an acceptable standard.
 Key Business as Usual Ongoing Parks and Gardens Staff time Funding for turf maintenance